Split Second (game show): Main game

 On each version, three contestants compete to answer.

 Each question the host asks has three possible correct answers.
 Some questions took a form such as "Name the three films for which Katharine Hepburn won the Oscar for Best Actress."
-For most questions, three words, names, or phrases were displayed on a board which acted as clues, and the question took a form such as "Pick a word from the board and give its plural."
+For most questions, three words, names, or phrases were displayed on a board that acted as clues, and the question took a form such as "Pick a word from the board and give its plural."
 For the ABC version, approximately once each episode there was also a "Memory Buster", in which the host gave a list of items and asked which three of them were common to each other.

 Contestants ring in by pushing a button on their lecterns.
 The first person to ring in is permitted to provide any one of the three answers.
 The second-fastest provides one of the remaining answers, and finally, the slowest player got whatever was left, by default.
 In the '70s version, the clues on the board were revealed first and contestants could buzz in before the question was completed, whereas later versions allow contestants to buzz in only after the clues are revealed.

 Each player receives money, or points on the 2023 version, for correct answers.
 The value of each answer was determined by the number of people supplying a correct response, and there was no penalty for a miss.
 Some questions were open-ended, meaning that if a contestant gave an incorrect answer, the next contestant could answer that same question.
 If the question was this/that, then once it was answered, it was out of play.
 In the 2023 revival, once a question is answered, it is out-of-play, regardless, except in the Countdown Round.